 One of the unique things Exarcheia has to offer are its stores.

 Chock-full of music, art, and general creative specialist stores, the area is perfect for artists of all kinds.
-Stores in the area tend to be small, independent businesses, and are usually fascinating to browse regardless of whether you make any purchases!
+Stores in the area tend to be small, independent businesses, and are generally fascinating for window-shopping regardless of whether you make purchases!

-Another common type of establishment in the area are vintage stores.
+Another common type of establishment in the area is vintage stores.

 Although second-hand clothing can be found in many “outlet” style stores around Athens, Exarcheia is unique in housing multiple vintage stores with a curated collection.
-These stores are perfect for those who want to purchase sustainable and budget-friendly fashion in Athens!
+These stores are perfect for those interested in sustainable and budget-friendly fashion in Athens!

 There is also a huge variety of bars and cafes in the area.
-There is certainly something suitable for almost every visitor!
+Hence, there is certainly something for just about everyone!

-Some bars have a very traditional feel, falling into the category of a Greek “kafeneio.”
-These establishments typically serve coffee, beer, ouzo and little else, and are the perfect place to gather with friends and play card games.
+Certain bars have a very traditional feel, falling into the category of a Greek “kafeneio.”
+These establishments typically serve coffee, beer, ouzo, and little else but are perfect gathering spots for friends or for playing card games.

 Other bars in Exarcheia are more artsy, attracting a younger crowd.
-These bars will typically have brightly colored furnishings and surroundings, and part of the experience is simply taking in the ambience!
+These bars typically have brightly colored furnishings and surroundings and are exceptional because part of the experience is simply taking in the unique ambience of Exarcheia.

-Bars in Exarcheia are also as a rule some of the most affordable in downtown Athens, with some hidden gems serving cold, frothy glasses of draft beer for as little as €3 ($3.60)!
+Bars in Exarcheia are, as a rule, some of the most affordable in downtown Athens with some hidden gems serving cold, frothy glasses of draft beer for as little as €3 ($3.60)!

 Perfect for people watching

-Another great feature of Exarcheia is its naturally captivating atmosphere.
-Even if one does not want to spend any money in the area, there are plenty of things to do and see!
+Another great feature of Exarcheia is its captivating atmosphere.
+Even if one does not desire to make purchases in the area, there are plenty of things of interest to just about anyone!

 Firstly, Exarcheia is a great area for people watching.
 Since a lot of the residents and visitors of the area are part of a counterculture, many express themselves through their dress.
-Sitting in a quiet corner of the neighborhood and simply observing everything and everyone around can be quite stimulating!
+Sitting in a quiet corner of the neighborhood and simply people watching can be quite stimulating!

-A lot of the graffiti in Exarcheia is political and anti-government, allowing those who are curious to gain an understanding of local concerns.
-Graffiti certainly adds to the feel of the city, making Exarcheia seem like it has a beating heart.
+Much of the graffiti in Exarcheia is political and anti-authoritarian in nature, allowing curious observers to gain an understanding of local concerns.
+The graffiti certainly contributes to the feel of the city, bringing Exarcheia to life.

-Another free thing to do in the area is climbing Strefi Hill, which sits at the edge of the neighborhood.
-Strefi Hill is a fairly easy climb, and often attracts groups of young people who cluster together on it.
-Once at the top, it is the perfect place to take in breathtaking views of the entirety of Athens!
+Those interested in additional activities free of charge, should not miss Strefi Hill, which sits at the edge of the Exarcheia neighborhood.
+Strefi Hill is a fairly easy climb and often attracts groups of young people who use the location as a hang-out spot.
+Strefi Hill is the perfect place for breathtaking views of Athens in all its glory!

-Although Exarcheia isn’t for everyone, it is undeniably one of the most unique and full of life areas of central Athens, well worth spending an afternoon exploring!
+Although Exarcheia isn’t for all tastes, it is undeniably one of the most unique and vibrant areas of central Athens, and it is well worth spending an afternoon exploring the area!